needle-mirror/com.unity.xr.arfoundation/Documentation~/migration-guide.md

 ## Removed Try

 Several APIs used a `TryGet` or `TryAdd` style of API.
-Such methods that dealt with reference types have dropped the `Try` prefix.
+The methods that dealt with reference types have dropped the `Try` prefix.

 **Examples:**